tav/gitfund/mvp/app/page/terms.md

 ### Sponsor Profile

-If you are a sponsor outside of the EU VAT region, your sponsorship link text, link URL, and image (your "**Sponsor Profile**"), will be displayed at random as part of the "Sponsored By" widgets.
+As a sponsor, your sponsorship link text, link URL, and image (your "**Sponsor Profile**"), will be displayed at random as part of the "Sponsored By" widgets.
 Your Sponsor Profile must satisfy the following conditions:

 * If you are sponsoring as an individual, then: